karabayse/edabit/README.md

 * String or Integer
 * Array from Comma-Delimited String
 * Seconds in hours
 * Convert minutes to seconds
+* Are the numbers equal?